 #2 Pigs Practice Pica To Boost Mineral Intake

 Pica, or Geophagia, is the “deliberate consumption of earth, soil, or clay.”
-Humans have practiced geophagia for hundreds of years, and they’re not the only ones.
-Check out this article for more information about treating the problem in goats.
+Humans have practiced geophagia for hundreds of years and are not the only ones.
+Goats also face pica problems.

 Geophagia is a form of mineral consumption practiced by invertebrates, birds, and mammals.